lucamarini22/lucamarini22.github.io/_posts/2019-12-17-minerva-gambling.md

 Let's analyze the probabilities of the winning prizes of an Italian famous "*scratch and win*" game.

-- Probability of spending 1 € buying a ticket:
-	- P = 100% -> always

-- Probability of making up for the amount spent:
+- Probability of recover the amount spent:
 	- P = 14% -> approximately 1 out of 6

 - Probability of winning 2 or 5 euros: